Baseball Hall of Famer Bill Mazeroski, known for walk-off home run in 1960 World Series, dies at 89

 Mazeroski was a Pirate for his entire time in the majors and was a team man off the field.
 His wife, Milene Nicholson, was a front office employee whom he met through Pittsburgh manager Danny Murtaugh.
 They were married in 1958, had two sons and remained together until her death in 2024.

 After his final season, 1972, Mazeroski coached briefly for the Pirates and the Seattle Mariners and was an infield instructor for Pittsburgh during spring training.
-In 1987, the Pirates retired his uniform number, 9.
-The 50th anniversary of his Game 7 heroics was marked in 2010 by the unveiling — on Bill Mazeroski Way — of a 14-foot, 2,000-pound statue of one of Pittsburgh’s greatest everymen, rounding the bases, on top of the world.
+In 1987, the Pirates retired his uniform, No. 9.
+The 50th anniversary of his Game 7 heroics was marked in 2010 by the unveiling — on Bill Mazeroski Way — of a 14-foot, 2,000-pound statue of one of Pittsburgh’s greats, rounding the bases, on top of the world.

 AP MLB: https://apnews.com/MLB